gheorghiciucgeorgia/Tetris-Game-JavaScript/README.md

 ## 📸 Inspired By
 - The original Nintendo Game Boy™
-- The project by AsmrProg - 100 Days of JavaScript
+- This project is inspired by [Day #73 - Gameboy Tetris Clone](https://github.com/AsmrProg-YT/100-days-of-javascript/tree/master/Day%20%2373%20-%20Gameboy%20Tetris%20Clone) from the [100 Days of JavaScript](https://github.com/AsmrProg-YT/100-days-of-javascript) series.